Frequently Asked Questions

 Can students purchase Newsroom 101 through our college bookstore?

 No. We are not able to make Newsroom 101 available through any method other than a direct purchase from us.
-This payment may be made by each student through Paypal at the time of enrolling, or through a single payment by the department for all students in a class.

 How do I determine a student’s LDA?